ches-001/Binary-Segmentation-Network-for-Tumor-Detection-in-MRIs/README.md

     model = SegmentNet(input_channels, last_fmap_channel, output_channel, n_classes)
 ```

-Similarly, the encoder and decoder networks can be imported in same fashion like so:
+The encoder and decoder networks can be imported a similar fashion like so:
 ```python
 from binary_segmentation import SpatialEncoder, Decoder